zwhitten/importers/README.md

 This repository contains converters to translate exports into Insomnia import format.

+Simply feed a data file to it and it will try to convert it to Insomnia v2 export format.

-Supported Formats:
+## Supported Formats

+These are the currently supported import formats.

-- Insomnia 2.0
+- Insomnia v1
 - Postman v2
+- cURL
 - HTTP Archive Format 1.2 (HAR)

 ## Command Line Usage